Loans

 Consolidation

-Federal Consolidation Loans allow the borrower to combine all federal student loans into a single loan and extend repayment for up to 30 years.
+Federal Consolidation Loans allow the borrower to combine ALL federal student loans into a single loan and extend repayment for up to 30 years.

 • Federal Consolidation Loans have one fixed-interest rate based on a weighted average of the current rates on your existing loans.